Skip to main content

 Does the cottage provide a Collar ID tag with the cottage name and phone number?

+Unless they are less than eight weeks old, your dog should have been ‘micro-chipped’ to ensure they can be traced by the police in the event of their being found.
 Check that your dog hasn’t lost its name tag, preferably with your mobile number, unless you want to wait until you get home before you sort out being reunited.

 Underfloor heating?

-Throws, Towels, Beds and (poo) Bags!
+Throws, Towels, Beds and (Poo) Bags!

 Pets Welcome Packs

 Another thing that you will be happy for in the welcome pack is doggie treats.
 Something really special to make your pet feel welcomed in a scary new world!
-But you should probably find out what they are before giving them to your dog in case it doesn’t upset their usual dietary regime.
+But you should probably find out what they are before giving them to your dog in case it doesn’t upset their usual diet.
 Nobody wants an explosive first night!

 Is the Garden Suitable?